 What should you consider when hiring an IT service provider?

 This leads us to the issue of provider viability.
 With a plethora of IT support services currently on the market, it goes without saying that some are going to be more reliable than others, so careful consideration is not only a good practice but also a genuine necessity.
 Your business’s security is of paramount importance, so making the right decision when it comes to selecting and employing a reliable IT support service should be first and foremost.
 Typically, this entails researching the reputable providers in your area and consulting them as to the logistics of their security measures and their protocols in the event of a network or technical problem.
 Included in this should be an investigation of their responses to preventing fraud and cyber-attacks.
-For advice on whether an outsourcing IT structure is suitable for your business, Blackhawk Intelligence can assist you to make an informed decision.

 What am I at risk of?